 |FA:||Dave Anderson, Bruce Carson, Doug Taylor, Gabe Webster, Adam Wood|

 |Page Views:||2,198 total · 92/month|

 |Shared By:||Douglas Taylor on Aug 24, 2020|

-|Admins:||Scott Coldiron, Jon Nelson, Micah Klesick, Z Winters|
+|Admins:||Jon Nelson, Micah Klesick, Z Winters|

-The climb starts with 15 meters of Smilodon fatalis, a cute little kitty-cat of a climb in comparison.
-Judicious use of runners will make for less rope drag as you punch past the first anchor and work your way up the spine of this Patagotitan.
-Crimps, knobs and layback rails are your paleontological climbing tools until you merge with the last bolt of Racer X and onto the shared anchor.
+The climb starts with 15 meters of The Anthropocene but continue on for one long and exhilarating Pitch.
+Crimps, knobs and layback rails are your paleontological climbing tools as work your way up the spine of this Patagotitan.
+Finally merge with the last bolt of Racer X with the attention-demanding runout and onto the shared anchor.

 A 70M rope will get the leader back to the Anthropocene/Smilodon anchor.
 An 80M rope gets the leader back to the ground.

 Go back 93 million years to Cretaceous Era South America, start with The Anthropocene or Simolodon fatalis and continue past the first anchors.